Kyle Busch welcomes Truck bounty hunters: ‘Bring it on’

-Busch also became the target of an extraordinary bounty in the Truck Series this month, with Kevin Harvick and team owner Marcus Lemonis putting up $100,000 for any Cup Series driver who can end Busch’s dominance on that circuit.
+Busch also became the target of an extraordinary bounty in the Truck Series this week, with Kevin Harvick and team owner Marcus Lemonis putting up $100,000 for any Cup Series driver who can end Busch’s dominance on that circuit.
+What began as a little bit of Twitter sniping has evolved into a full-fledged competition for cash around Busch, who wasn’t even involved.

 “Bring it on,” Busch said with a smile Friday.